-I recently gave an unusual estimate to a building owner who had a problematic wall leak: I told him to try new radiator valves first, because he probably didn't need my services.
+I recently gave an unusual estimate to a building owner who had a problematic wall leak: I told him to try new radiator valves first because he probably did not need my services.
 After getting over the shock, he explained that a few of my competitors had already recommended resurfacing the outside contiguous wall.

 To implement the installation of a state-of-the-art roofing surface at the Reuters Building at 116 John Street, we had to literally stop the news for a day- at least the traditional reception of it: The antennas were shut down so that my crew could raise the steel dunnage and permanently reposition the high-tech receivers off the new roof.

-The job entailed demolishing the entire roof down to the concrete skeleton in order to make the kinds of repairs that ensure proper drainage and eradicate the leaks.
-For this we used multiply layers of hot tar and felt, along with modified bitumen membrane.
+The job entailed demolishing the entire roof down to the concrete skeleton to make the kinds of repairs that ensure proper drainage and eradicate the leaks.
+For this, we used multiple layers of hot tar and felt, along with a modified bitumen membrane.

 While working with a new contractor or firm can sometimes lead to lower pricing, there are some instances where an experienced hand is beneficial.
-Let's say you're putting down a 20-year roof system.
-I can provide you with a cutting-edge, 30-year roofing system-even though the 20-year warranty is standard now.
+Let us say you’re putting down a 20-year roof system.
+I can provide you with a cutting-edge, 30-year roofing system even though the 20-year warranty is standard now.
 And I have the longevity to guarantee it.
-Twenty or thirty years is a long time, and it may not be the best decision to hire a roofing contractor that hasn't been around for even half that time.
+Twenty or thirty years is a long time, and it may not be the best decision to hire a roofing contractor that has not been around for even half that time.
 What are the chances that a new company will be around to cover the warranty?